JRJurman/define-prototype/README.md

 # define-dsd-element
 Declarative Shadow DOM Definition element - Proposal and Demo

-> [!important]
-> At this point, this repository represents a proposal only.
-A demo implementation will (hopefully) be coming soon.

 ## Proposal

 The intent of this repository is to propose and describe an interface for defining web-components using Declarative Shadow DOM as a main building block.